hth313/OS4/doc/shells.rst

 display of the stack X register.
 This is called to replace the built-in provided display of X when appropriate.
-To get a steadier display it is recommended that functions you implement in your application also ends by updating the display on their own.
+To get a steadier display it is recommended that functions you implement in your application also ends by updating the display of their own.
 This is done by calling the ``shellDisplay`` routine, which this takes care of all possible situations.
 For example, if a user program is running we do not want to alter the display.
 Furthermore, the application which your